The Library is considered the hub of student learning at Colegio Roosevelt.

 Children ages 3-6 are encouraged to check-out books independently and on a flexible time table.
 Students develop their confidence and ability to choose books to their liking by visiting The Libru regularly.

-The Elementary School Library serves students in grades 1 through 5.
-Students and parents have access to over 20,000 age-appropriate books, as well as magazines, DVDs, CDs, audiobooks, eBooks, and more.
-We also have 25 mac desktop computers available for student use.
+The elementary school library serves students in grades 1 through 5.
+Students and parents have access to over 20,000 age appropriate books, as well as magazines, DVDs, audiobooks, eBooks, and more.
+We also have MacBook Air laptops and iPads available for student use.

-During each Unit of Inquiry, classes visit the library frequently for lessons in information literacy and research skills.
+During units of study, ES classes visit the library for lessons in information literacy and research skills.
 Students are also encouraged to visit the library to check out materials independently so that they can pursue their own personal reading interests.

 Please remember these grade level distinctions are very general.